Dhev-Mugunddhan-A/Movie-recommendation-system-on-web-with-flask/README.md

   <br>
 Store the "model.py" file in your project directory"
 <br>
-Create two other folder named static and templates.
+Create two other folder named static and templates under flaskr folder
   <br>
 Store the "style.css" in static folder
   <br>